AI Training

 Mindrift Team

-AI training is quickly becoming a popular side gig for freelancers looking to explore the tech field and make some extra money.
+AI training is quickly becoming a popular part of freelance work for freelancers looking to explore the tech field and make enough money.

-We’ve put together ten tips for freelancers thinking about trying their hand at AI training—with real-world advice from some of our experts!
+We’ve put together ten freelancing tips for anyone thinking about trying their hand at AI training—with real-world advice from some of our experts!

 1. Learn about the field

-Don’t assume you need to be a tech expert to work with AI models, but it’s great to have a basic understanding of the field.
-Many of our AI Trainers and Quality Assurance (QA) specialists had some previous interest in, and even experience with, AI models prior to joining Mindrift platform.
+Don’t assume you need to be a tech expert to work with AI models, but it’s great to have a basic understanding of the field from the very beginning.
+Many of our AI Trainers and Quality Assurance (QA) specialists had some previous interest in, and even experience with, AI models prior to joining the Mindrift platform.

 That being said, if you’re starting from zero, that’s okay too!
 We’ve got tons of great content over on our blog to get you inspired: